PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

 ratingsURL = 'https://csc8101storageblob.blob.core.windows.net/datablobcsc8101/ratings.csv'
 ratings = spark.createDataFrame(pd.read_csv(ratingsURL))
 ```
+## Task 1 [5 marks]

+Produce summary statistics from the ```ratings``` dataset:

+- average number of ratings per users
+- average number of ratings per movie
+- histogram showing the distribution of movie ratings per user
+- histogram showing the distribution of movie ratings per movie
+(- others that you think may be informative, in view of the use of an algorithm that deals with sparsity in the user-item matrix)

+(hint: explore the Databricks notebooks ```display()``` facility, [documented here](https://docs.databricks.com/notebooks/visualizations/index.html)

-## Task 1: build a recommendation model to predict movie ratings from users [20 marks]
+## Task 2: build a recommendation model to predict movie ratings from users [20 marks]

 1. Using the full ```ratings``` dataset, train a recommender model using the ALS algorithm from the Spark MLlib library, which is [documented here](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#pyspark.ml.recommendation.ALS).
 Make sure you create separate training and test sets and measure your perfomenance on both,  using a RMSE performance metric.

-2. using a GridSearch strategy, tune the ```maxIter``` and ```regParam``` hyperparameters of the model.
+2. using a GridSearch strategy, tune the ```rank``` and ```regParam``` hyperparameters of the model.
 Experiment with various values of the parameters and report on the time spent in GridSearch as a function of the size of the parameter space (this is the product of the possible values for each of the parameters).
 Can you tune one parameter at a time? are their settings independent of each other?

 Report on your best performance and comment on any model overfitting issues you may have spotted.

 Hint: we are aware that a near-complete solution for part (1) is available from the Spark MLlib documentation:  [Spark doc for Collaborative Filtering](https://spark.apache.org/docs/latest/ml-collaborative-filtering.html).
 However be aware that the input data format may be different.

-## Task 2 [5 marks]

-Produce summary statistics from ```ratings-small```:

-- average number of ratings per users
-- average number of ratings per movie
-- histogram showing the distribution of movie ratings per user
-- histogram showing the distribution of movie ratings per movie

-(hint: explore the Databricks notebooks ```display()``` facility, [documented here](https://docs.databricks.com/notebooks/visualizations/index.html)

 ## Task 3.
 [10 marks]

-Produce a small-scale version of the ratings.csv file, by downsampling it so it includes 27,000 unique users, and _all ratings given by those users_.
-Important: you cannot simply randomly sample the ratings file, instead you need to create a set of users, sample 10% of them, and then collect all of their ratings from the _ratings_ dataset.
+Produce a small-scale version of the ```ratings.csv``` file, by downsampling it so it includes 27,000 unique users, and _all ratings given by those users_.
+Note that you cannot simply randomly sample the ratings file, instead you need to create a set of users, sample 10% of them, and then collect all of their ratings from the _ratings_ dataset.
 Save this as a ```parquet```, a binary format that is much faster to load than csv.

 Call this ```ratings-small.parquet```.
 This is the dataset you will use for the remainder of the couresework.